FrankBot1000/iFoodSearch/README.md

 ### And yet, there's always more...
 * Implement Core Data's CloudKit syncing, to sync with my macOS App iFoodTrack
 * InterOp with SwiftUI, to implement SwiftCharts for newer iOS versions
-* InterOp with SwiftUI, to implement Apple's StoreKitView API, for newer iOS versions
 <br></br>